Cathy Isom has some pointers on how to start your own hydroponic garden or farm. That’s coming up on This Land of Ours.

 And then, pick your medium.
 Two mediums suggested for beginners are Coconut Coir and clay balls.
 Called Lightweight Expanded Clay Aggregate, or LECA.

-The cost associated with building your own hydroponic systems will depend on exactly what your needs are.
+The cost associated with building your own best aeroponic system or hydroponic systems will depend on exactly what your needs are.
 Prices can start at as little as $100 dollars for something very basic.
 Of course, you can expect to pay hundreds more for something a little more sophisticated.

 I’m Cathy Isom…